georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs/challenge.md

-# RxJS
+# Challenge: RxJS

 You start with this branch `workshop/04-rxjs-start`.

-## Your challenge
-We are modelling our AI called Oscar 🐙 by completing the following tasks.
-This challenge will be longer than the previous ones.

-+ Task 1: Redirect to the Gameover Page
-+ Task 2: AI Autoplay V1 (Single Card)
-+ Task 3: AI Autoplay V2 (Research)
-+ Task 4: AI Autoplay V2 (Implement)
-+ Task 5: AI Autoplay V3 (Codename Awesome)
-+ Task 6: Stop the AI after gameover

----
 ## Code changes
 I disabled the guard specs to give you some room for other specs we might encounter.

 Most changes come from integrating more parts of the `skipbo-core`. `PlayerService` & `GameService` now expose data and functionality from the core.
 The `GameplayComponent`  displays some of the new data.
 You will see references to the following classes, all imported from `skipbo-core`.

 + **Player:** Holding the stock pile, discard pile, hand cards and the player name.
 + **Card:** That class was already used by the `CardFaceComponent`.
 It's an enum type to hold the different card values.